EunjeongHur/1800_DTC07/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application, LearnStream is for helping students to find all their course materials easily with a user-friendly UI/UX and track their done and undone tasks.

 - Hi my name is Sam, I am really excited to learn more programming languages.
 - My name is Peter and I'm really excited to learn programming
-- Hi my name is Eunjeong(Alice) Hur and I'm excited to learn more programming languages
+- Hi my name is Eunjeong(Alice) Hur and I'm eager to learn more programming languages, especially JavaScript and Firestore.

 ## Technologies